harryle95/learn-cpp/chapter-7.md

 For a type `T`, `T[size]` is array of size elements of type T. Indexed from `0` to `size - 1`.

 - Accessing out of range is undefined behaviour.
 Run-time range check is not guaranteed.
-- The number of elements  in the array must be a `constexpr` - i.e must be known at compile time.
+- The number of elements  in the array must be a compile time constant - i.e must be known at compile time.
 - Can be allocated on the stack or on free store.

 Note that: